Zaarrg/Custom_GunSound_BeatAim/README.md

 ## 🤔 **What is this Asset Mod all about?**

-* You can already add HitSounds like this: https://beataim.miraheze.org/wiki/Gameplay/Custom_Hitsound
+* You can already add HitSounds like this if thats what your are looking for: https://beataim.miraheze.org/wiki/Gameplay/Custom_Hitsound
 * But this wasn't what i was looking for instead i wanted to replace the GunSound
 * So i did and replaced the default Gun Sound directly, atm there are only 4, i'm happy to add more on suggestion